Brownian motion: Riemannian manifolds

+One of the topics of study is a characterization of the Poincaré recurrence time for such systems.

 Narrow escape

 The narrow escape problem is a ubiquitous problem in biology, biophysics and cellular biology which has the following formulation: a Brownian particle (ion, molecule, or protein) is confined to a bounded domain (a compartment or a cell) by a reflecting boundary, except for a small window through which it can escape.
 The narrow escape problem is that of calculating the mean escape time.
 This time diverges as the window shrinks, thus rendering the calculation a singular perturbation problem.